 Welcome to Year 3 - information for Year 2 children and families joining the school in September 2021

-Since the full reopening of the school this September, I am pleased to be able to say that the children have settled back in very well.
-Teaching staff have spent the first few weeks focusing on re-establishing routines and relationships and giving the children time to reflect on their experiences during the period of schools' closure.
-Therefore, we have set time aside for transition and PSHE activities, as well as concentrating on recapping previous learning and identifying gaps to inform future teaching.
+Since the full reopening of the school in September, I am pleased to be able to say that the children have settled back in very well.
+Teaching staff spent the first few weeks focusing on re-establishing routines and relationships and giving the children time to reflect on their experiences during the period of schools' closure.
+We set time aside for transition and PSHE activities, as well as concentrating on recapping previous learning and identifying gaps to inform future teaching.
 Year 2 families might like to look at our most recent School Updates, which can been viewed on this website under the 'Letters' tab.
 These will give you a flavour of how the school is operating under prevailing Department for Education guidelines.
 They will also give you an idea of the activities and events being shared across the school as we go forward.

 The School Prospectus and Parent Guide can be viewed by clicking on the link below.
 You will find this helpful in explaining the school's aims, the structure of the school day, uniform expectations and other key information about life in Telford Junior School.

 Below there is also some more specific information on:

 - School meals (a little different under the current circumstances).

 (You will want to refer to these nearer the time your child joins the school.)

 We will look to add a virtual tour of the school shortly, so please check this page during the course of the year for updates.
 In the meantime, I do hope that all the Year 2 children are enjoying being back in their school and that they are enthusiastic about the learning they are undertaking.